 The first relationship you saw up close was the relationship between your parents.
 Our parents are our first role models for behavior and relationship patterns.
 Unfortunately, if your parents displayed unhealthy relationship patterns, that example might be all you know.
 Here are the warning signs that your relationship might be an addictive one.

 1. Your loved ones urge you to leave your partner

-Your family and friends may not share your views about everything, and that is fine.
-Still, it would help if you listened when they tried to warn you that you are in a toxic relationship.
-Your loved ones don’t want to see you waste your time hanging on to the relationship that seems doomed and causes you pain.
+Your family and friends may not share your views about everything, which is fine.
+Still, it would help if you listened when they tried to warn you that you were in a toxic relationship.
+Your loved ones don’t want to see you waste your time hanging on to a relationship that seems doomed and causes you pain.

-It is difficult to see your situation objectively when you are in it.
+It isn’t easy to see your situation objectively when you are in it.
 You feel a deep connection with your partner even if you know that many issues need to be addressed.
 Perhaps you are hoping that your mate will change their behavior.